devcontainers/spec/contributing.md

 ## Contribution approaches

 - Propose the change via an [issue](https://github.com/microsoft/dev-container-spec/issues) in this repository.
 Try to get early feedback before spending too much effort formalizing it.
 - More formally document the proposed change in terms of properties and their semantics.
-Look to format your proposal like our [devcontainer.json reference](https://aka.ms/devcontainer.json).
+Look to format your proposal like our [devcontainer.json reference](https://aka.ms/devcontainer.json), which is a JSON with Comments (jsonc) format.

 Here is a sample: